Blackbird Creek (Delaware): Course

+Blackbird Creek Reserve is on the Delaware Bayshore Byway and includes trails, pavilion and canoe/kayak launch.
+The reserve boasts several miles of trails through uplands and along the marsh, restoration demonstration areas as well as a variety of programs and volunteer opportunities for the community, teachers, students, and families.

 Blackbird Creek rises in two branches both north and south of Dexter Corners in southern New Castle County, Delaware and flows generally northeast in a meandering course.
 The northerly branch is contained within Blackbird State Forest, while the southerly branch arises in a swampy wooded buffer in farmland.
 Both branches join just upstream of Blackbird Pond, which is southwest of the village of Blackbird, Delaware.
 Just downstream of Blackbird Pond and upstream of US 13, Barlow Branch enters from the left (north).
 Downstream of US 13, Sandom Branch enters from the right (south) and a little further downstream, Blackbird Creek becomes subject to tidal influence and widens considerably.

 Upstream of Blackbird Landing Road, Herring Run enters from the left (north) in an area of freshwater tidal marsh.
 Downstream of Blackbird Landing Road, another tributary, Beaver Branch, enters from the left (north).
 Near the mouth of Blackbird Creek, three tidal tributaries enter from the right (south) and include Fishing Creek, Mill Creek, and Gravel Gut.
 The mouth of Blackbird Creek is located at the north end of Delaware Bay approximately 0.25 mi south of the mouth of the Appoquinimink River and approximately 2 mi north of Taylors Bridge.